Mick Jones (footballer, born 1945): Leeds United

 In 1972, Leeds beat Arsenal 1–0 in the Centenary FA Cup Final with Jones setting up Clarke for the only goal of the game.
 However, Jones suffered a dislocated elbow in the last minute of the game after landing awkwardly from an innocuous and accidental clash with the Arsenal goalkeeper, Geoff Barnett.
-The injury meant Jones missed the League title decider away to Wolves just two days later which Wolves won 2–1.
-The defeat cost Leeds the championship with the title going to Derby County by a single point.
+Jones was assisted by Norman Hunter, up to the Royal Box to collect his F.A.
+Cup winners medal.
+The injury however, meant Jones missed the League title decider away to Wolves just two days later which Wolves won 2–1.
+The defeat cost Leeds the Division 1 championship title to Derby County by a single point.
 Perhaps his finest performance of the 1971–72 season came on 19 February 1972, when he scored a hat-trick against Manchester United in a 5–1 league win at Elland Road.

-Jones played in two finals the following year, both of which Leeds again lost.
-Leeds were strong favourites to win the 1973 FA Cup final but lost 1–0 to Sunderland who were in the division below.
-Jones is best remembered for prematurely celebrating a goal by Lorimer which had not, in fact, crossed the line owing to an incredible double-save by goalkeeper Jimmy Montgomery which he had not been expected to make.
-Leeds subsequently lost the UEFA Cup Winners' Cup final to A.C.
-Milan by the same scoreline.

 In a 29-match unbeaten run at the start of the next season, Jones bagged 14 goals as Leeds won the title, but he was now beginning to have problems with one of his knees and spent the summer of 1974 having intensive physiotherapy.
 In early 1975, he began playing reserve football again, but in constant pain.
 Joe Jordan took the number nine shirt.
 The team (despite Revie's departure in the summer to take over the England job) reached its first European Cup final, Jones was a spectator who did not figure in the team all season.
 He watched as Leeds lost the European Cup final to Bayern Munich and then retired at the age of 30, unable to beat his knee problem.
 His Leeds career ended with 111 goals from 312 appearances.
 Allan Clarke, Jones' strike partner, admitted that it was never the same for him after Jones retired.